 ……………How Does It Work?

 Divorce is the process by which a marriage is legally ended.
 In Pennsylvania, a divorce can be granted by the court as either fault or no-fault.
-Most often divorces are granted as no-fault in cases where the parties have irreconcilable differences.
-This is the quickest and easiest way to get a divorce.
+Most divorces are granted as no-fault.
+This is the quickest and easiest and least expensive way to get a divorce.
 Some divorces, however, are granted based on the “fault” of one of the parties.
 Fault grounds include malicious desertion, adultery, imprisonment and/or indignities.
-Divorce cases range from the simple and uncontested to the complex.
+Divorce cases range from the simple and uncontested to the complex and contentious.

-An action for divorce is commenced with the filing of a Divorce Complaint in the Court of Common Pleas.
+An action for divorce is commenced with the filing of a Divorce Complaint in the Court of Common Pleas of the county in which you live.
 In addition to requesting the court to grant a divorce, the complaint may also include counts involving the following issues:

 Will You Have To Go To Court ?

+The Court does not require that you appear in court in every divorce case.
 You may complete the entire divorce process without ever having to go to court.
-Often times each party will retain the services of an attorney and the attorneys will exchange information and negotiate a settlement of all issues in your case.
-This settlement becomes a written court order and your case is completed.
-Other times the couple getting divorced has already agreed on what they want to do before ever seeing the lawyer.
-In this situation the lawyer sees to it that the proper paperwork is processed according to the rules of the court and makes sure that you will not have any problems in the future.
-In all cases an attorney is necessary to ensure that you are treated fairly and that your case is handled properly so that you will not have future problems.
+Usually each party will retain the services of an attorney and the attorneys will exchange information and negotiate a settlement of all issues in your case.
+This settlement becomes a binding agreement adopted by the court and your case is completed.
+Some times the people getting divorced have already agreed on what they want to do before ever seeing the lawyer.
+The lawyer sees to it that the proper paperwork is processed according to the rules of the court, that you are treated fairly and makes sure that you will not have any future problems.